 Certainly following the standard recommendations on diet, exercise, sleep will provide most benefit for most people.
 As will reducing stress and improving work-life balance.
 With those foundations in place, there is room to explore and make progress with more advanced longevity techniques, to gain advantage in the margins of health.

-For most people, improving health is about finding motivation, prioritising self-care and taking action.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether your interest is healthspan and longevity, to beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.

 Stay Healthy,